Nghiait123456/SolutionArchitectInAction/InfraSREDevops/8_Sql/Mysql/Sharding/README.md

 - [Benchmark mysql cluster](#BenchmarkMysqlCluster)

 ## Benchmark mysql cluster? <a name="BenchmarkMysqlCluster"></a>

 Mysql cluster for very high reliability, fault tolerance and performance.
+With tool sysbench, I easily set a threshold of several thousand qps read write with a few mid-range nodes.
 MySQL Cluster 7.4 delivers massively concurrent NoSQL access - 200 Million reads per second using the FlexAsync benchmark.
 This was achieved with 32 (out of a maximum 48) data nodes, each running on a server with 2x Intel Haswell E5-2697 v3 CPUs.
 In Aws Aurora, a cluster with a few nodes can easily achieve several hundred thousand qps. </br>

 Refer:
 https://www.mysql.com/why-mysql/benchmarks/mysql-cluster/ </br>